-12 So when the police came I just gave a guick statement and later gave a more detailed one with these 13 observations.
-And when I went back to let the cleaner in 14 15 to clean up this one [one line redacted pursuant to Rule 55].
+So when the police came I just gave a quick statement and later gave a more detailed one with these observations.
+And when I went back to let the cleaner in to clean up this one [one line redacted pursuant to Rule 55].
 All the papers had been removed and the body.
-But 16 underneath the papers was clear evidence of somebody trying 17 18 to clean up the blood.
-Because when the papers were removed, there was rivulets of blood that hadn't dried 19 20 enough and when they laid the paper down and pulled it up there was strings of paper.
-But it was clear that they had 21 used just paper to try to clean it up.
-22 came back into the house a day later and, in my opinion, 1 took her body and washed it, redressed her, laid out the 2 papers, brought fuel, poured it on her face and her belly, 3 lit it and took off, basically trying to eliminate the 4 5 evidence and burn the house down with her in it.
-But when 6 they closed the door all the windows were shut.
+But underneath the papers was clear evidence of somebody trying to clean up the blood.
+Because when the papers were removed, there was rivulets of blood that hadn't dried enough and when they laid the paper down and pulled it up there was strings of paper.
+But it was clear that they had used just paper to try to clean it up.

+But it was my conclusion that subsequent evidence that we found out later that the body -- or Chassidy was murdered on a Sunday.
+There was somebody that came back into the house a day later and, in my opinion, took her body and washed it, redressed her, laid out the papers, brought fuel, poured it on her face and her belly, lit it and took off, basically trying to eliminate the evidence and burn the house down with her in it.
+But when they closed the door all the windows were shut.
 It was in January.
 Cold.
-And the fire snuffed itself out by a lack 7 of oxygen.
-8
+And the fire snuffed itself out by a lack of oxygen.